-The Friends share an illustrious history with the Palo Alto Junior Museum Zoo.
-For generations, our community has cherished the gifts of learning and discovery, through hands-on exhibits, animal encounters, and science classes for young children.
+The Friends share an illustrious history with the Palo Alto Junior Museum & Zoo.
+For generations, the Friends has funded learning and discovery through hands-on exhibits, animal encounters, and science classes for young children.

 1934 – The Junior Museum was founded by Josephine O’Hara in the basement of a local elementary school.
 It was the first children’s museum west of the Mississippi.

 1962 – Community volunteers formed the “Associates of the Palo Alto Junior Museum” to support the exhibits of the museum.